snguyenthanh/better_profanity/benchmarking/README.md

 python scripts/paragraphs.py
 ```

+Note that this script uses `pytest` and `pytest-benchmark`.
+If you run the command via `pytest scripts/paragraphs.py` you will have more control over the benchmarking procedures.
+Read up on [`pytest-benchmark`'s command-line options](https://pytest-benchmark.readthedocs.io/en/latest/usage.html#commandline-options) for more details.

 ## Limitations

 1. Memory usage reported by `memory.py` may vary slightly between runs.
 Run `memory.py` several times and compute an average for a more accurate memory benchmark.